brudfors/SlicerBoneEnhancer/README.md

 * blurredVSBLoG: Controlls the ratio between the Gaussian blurring and the Laplacian of Gaussian.

-* boneThreshold: Defines the probability threshold if a pixel to be considered bone or not.
+* boneThreshold: Defines the probability threshold for a pixel to be considered bone or not.

-* shadowSigma:
+* shadowSigma: Standard deviation of the Gaussian weighting function which models the transition of high intensity pixels close to bone surface to the dark pixels deeper under the bone.

-* shadowVSIntensity:
+* shadowVSIntensity: Controlls the ratio between the shadow map and the reflection number.

-* smoothingSigma:
+* smoothingSigma: Defines the size of the Gaussian kernel used for blurring.

-* transducerMargin:
+* transducerMargin: Defines the number of rows to exclude from the top part of the image (close to the transducer head).